phax/peppol-reporting/README.md

 # News and Noteworthy

+* v2.1.2 - work in progress
+    * Added class `PeppolReportingHelper` with some generic helper methods
 * v2.1.1 - 2023-09-10
     * Added new submodule `peppol-reporting-backend-inmemory` that uses memory persistence as the backend to store reporting items
     * Added third party module descriptors